johnneijzen/John-Computer-Craft-Program-2018/README.md

 # John-Computer-Craft-Program-2018
-It Be Fully Rewrite of my old program in 2015 and 2016
+Full rewrite of my programs from 2015 and 2016

 100% Excavation Program 2017

-100% Tunnel 3x3 Program 2017
+100% 3x3 Tunnel Program 2017

 100% Bridge Program 2017

-100% Bridge No Walls Program 2017
+100% Bridge With No Walls Program 2017

 10% Strip Mining Program 2017